Spaqin/spaq-in/src/posts/2025-Seychelles.md

 The next morning the destination was clear - Anse Lazio.
 Not too far, at least on the map and generally good reviews.

 The bus takes you to a point where it can turn around, and about 15 minutes away from it, uphill at first.
-The atmosphere on the way feels much different than the beaches on Mahe, more... commercialized.
+The atmosphere on the way feels much different than the beaches on Mahé, more... commercialized.
 There's paid parking, a small kiosk selling water for 50 SCR, and some fancy restaurants and resorts.
 On the beach itself, you can rent a beach bed for 350 SCR... or set up a blanket for free.

 On the other hand, it is a good beach.
 Early in the morning there's no one and you can enjoy the soft sands and calm waves.
 It is quite peaceful; quite large as well, and there are some cool rocks to climb.
 Sit down and relax.